JanHerca/urantiapedia/output/wikijs/article/Richard_S_Omura/The_Rise_of_Spiritual_Technology.md

 Personal communion: “ . . . _I refer to that which he so consistently practices, and which he has so faithfully taught you, the isolation of worshipful meditation.
 In this habit of Jesus’ going off so frequently by himself to commune with the Father in heaven is to be found the technique, not only of gathering strength and wisdom for the ordinary conflicts of living, but also of appropriating the energy for the solution of the higher problems of a moral and spiritual nature._” [[UB 160:1.10](/en/The_Urantia_Book/160#p1_10)]

 Meditation and relaxation: “ . . . _From the human standpoint it is a question of combined meditation and relaxation.
 Meditation makes the contact of mind with spirit; relaxation determines the capacity for spiritual receptivity.
-And this interchange of strength for weakness, courage for fear, the will of God for the mind of self, constitutes worship._” [160.3.1]
+And this interchange of strength for weakness, courage for fear, the will of God for the mind of self, constitutes worship._” [[LU 160:3.1](esn/The_Urantia_Book/160#p3_1)]

 It is a joy and a pleasure: “ . . . _Worship is the conscious and joyous act of recognizing and acknowledging the truth and fact of the intimate and personal relationships of the Creators with their creatures.
 The quality of worship is determined by the depth of creature perception; and as the knowledge of the infinite character of the Gods progresses, the act of worship becomes increasingly all-encompassing until it eventually attains the glory of the highest experiential delight and the most exquisite pleasure known to created beings._” [[UB 27:7.1](/en/The_Urantia_Book/27#p7_1)]